omc/websolr-guides/guides/solr/dont-use-wildcards.md

 Due to the way Solr handles wildcards, the developers of Lucene and Solr had the sense to disable leading wildcards by default.
 If it wasn't obvious from the preceeding example, starting a search with a wildcard is quite possibly the worst thing you can do from a performance standpoint.
 Rather than jumping to a specific location in the terms dictionary, Solr would need to simply start at the beginning of the dictionary and iterate over every term looking for a pattern, which would mean hundreds of thousands (if not millions) of comparison operations to match a handful of results.

 For example, assume the dictionary from the preceding example represents the entirety of an index's content.
-A query like "*p" would require 62 comparisons to return 4 correct results.
+A query like "\*p" would require 62 comparisons to return 4 correct results.
 That may not seem like a serious problem for a computer (Solr would be able to handle a job like that in a millisecond), but consider the consequences of geometric expansion.
 That is, as an index grows to tens of thousands or millions of documents, its term dictionary will grow accordingly.
 The number of comparisons that would need to be made to yield the full set of results could number in the tens or hundreds of millions and require substantial RAM and CPU power.

 Leading wildcards are disabled by default for this reason; it saves resources and encourages developers to find a better way to search.
-However, if your application absolutely requires it (and you're willing to pay for the performance hit).
-Additionally, as of Solr 1.4+, there is now a reverse wildcards feature to work around these performance problems.
+However, if your application absolutely requires it (and you're willing to pay for the performance hit), consider using the reverse wildcards feature to work around these performance problems.

 Adding the `ReversedWildcardFilterFactory` filter to the end of an analyzer chain in your schema.xml will allow that field to support leading wildcards by reversing the order in which character comparisons occur.